With the launch of Mean People Suck, I thought I would share 14 of the books that inspired Mean People Suck the most.

 This guide offers a revolutionary way to think about empathy.
 The author talks about being able to connect with those outside your “tribe.”
 She also addresses that empathy isn’t purely nature; it can be learned and expanded.
 There is a science behind empathy, and she explains it well.
 Her E.M.P.A.T.H.Y.® method is explored in the book and offers seven steps to understand and enhance empathy.

-Made to Stick by the Heath Bros
+Made to Stick by Chip & Dan Heath

 Why do some ideas take off while others fall flat?
 The Heath brothers attempt to determine what makes ideas contagious.
 They lay out the anatomy of ideas that stick, explaining how you can better position your ideas to be stickier.
 With examples and practical lessons, it’s become an instant classic for anyone who believes in the power of ideas.